Globals

 • Base64: atob and btoa.

-Load test step scripts are the exception — they run in a Boa-based runtime that exposes only the JavaScript language built-ins and console + at.
+Load test step scripts are the exception.
+They run in a Boa-based runtime that exposes only the JavaScript language built-ins plus console, at, and a cut-down fetch.
 WebView-sourced globals like crypto, URL, or TextEncoder are notavailable inside a load test step script.
 See Load Test Step Limits for the full list.

 Load Test Step Scripts Are Different

 Load test step scripts (Pre-Script and Post-Script on a step inside a load test spec) run in a smaller, sandboxed engine built for running thousands of virtual users in parallel.
-That engine deliberately exposes only consoleand at:
+That engine deliberately keeps its surface small: console, at, and a reduced fetch:

-Load test lifecycle scripts (Before All and After All) are not subject to these limits — they run on the full engine, exactly like flow lifecycle scripts.
-If a load test step script needs to call an external service, move that code to Before All or After All.
+Load test lifecycle scripts (Before All and After All) are not subject to these limits.
+They run on the full engine, exactly like flow lifecycle scripts.
+If a step script needs something the small engine does not carry, such as crypto, a real Response, or a binary body, move that code to Before All or After All.
 See Load Test Step Limits for the complete list.